saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/error-handling.md

 }
 ```

-In this example, we define a custom error type `MyError` that can represent both I/O errors and parsing errors.
+We define a custom error type `MyError` that can represent both I/O errors and parsing errors.
 We then implement the `fmt::Display` trait for `MyError` to provide a user-friendly error message.
 Additionally, we implement the `From` trait to convert from `std::io::Error` and `std::num::ParseIntError` to `MyError`.
 This allows us to use the `?` operator to propagate these errors in the `read_and_parse_file` function.

 These patterns cover the basics of error handling in Rust.
 By using `Result`, `Option`, the `?` operator, and custom error types, you can write code that gracefully handles errors and provides useful feedback.